tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 the receiver MUST NOT
 * replace the address it uses for sending records to its peer with the source address specified in the received datagram, or
-* send a response of any kind to the record, including sending FatalAlerts in response to an invalid record, unless the following conditions are met:
+* send a response of any kind to the record, including sending alerts in response to an invalid record, unless the following conditions are met: